-- 1. (1) That Council resolves that Zoning Bylaw, 1992, No. 2050, Amendment Bylaw No. 2893, attached to Staff Report DEV-17-026 as Schedule "A", which would amend Zoning Bylaw, 1992, No. 2050 by changing the zoning designation of PID 000-025-569, Lot A, Section 2, Esquimalt District, Plan 39273 [101 Island Highway] shown cross hatched on Schedule "A" of Amendment Bylaw No. 2893, from Tourist Commercial [C-5A] to Comprehensive Development District No. 102 [CD No. 102] and change the zoning designation from Marine Navigation [M-4] to Comprehensive Development District No. 102 [CD No. 102] of the two portions of land shown in bold outline on Plan EPP67312, being a Sketch Plan to Accompany Rezoning Application, attached as Schedule "B" of Amendment Bylaw No. 2893 [such change resulting from Plan EPP67312 incorporating former harbour bed to the above noted property further to approval by the Surveyor General], be considered for third reading; and - (2) That, as the applicant wishes to assure Council that dwelling units will be secured for use as individual rental accommodation, that use, building development and reconstruction within 20 metres of the Gorge Waterway will be restricted and that future public access across the subject property will be provided to facilitate a future trail corridor and development for public use, the applicant has voluntarily agreed to register a Section 219 covenant and statutory right of way on the title of the 101 Island Highway in favour of the Township of Esquimalt, Council direct staff to coordinate with the property owner to ensure a Section 219 covenant and statutory right of way, generally consistent with the draft document, attached as Schedule 'G' to Staff Report DEV-17-035, addressing the aforementioned issues is registered against the property title prior to returning Amendment Bylaw No. 2893 to Council for consideration of adoption; and - (3) That prior to adoption of Amendment Bylaw No. 2893, the property owner enter into a Housing Agreement pursuant to Section 483 of the Local Government Act in a form consistent with that found in Schedule 'H'of Staff Report DEV-17-035. - 2.
-Council postpone consideration of Bylaw No. 2893 pending receipt of additional information.
-[Receipt of new information from the applicant or the public would require a new Public Hearing.] - 3.
-Council defeats Amendment Bylaw No.2893.
+(1) That Council, upon considering the comments made at the Public Hearing, resolves that Zoning Bylaw, 1992, No. 2050, Amendment Bylaw No. 2893, attached to Staff Report DEV-17-038 as Schedule "A", which would amend Zoning Bylaw, 1992, No. 2050 by changing the zoning designation of PID 000-025-569, Lot A, Section 2, Esquimalt District, Plan 39273 [101 Island Highway] shown cross hatched on Schedule "A" of Amendment Bylaw No. 2893, from Tourist Commercial [C-5A] to Comprehensive Development District No. 102 [CD No. 102] and change the zoning designation from Marine Navigation [M-4] to Comprehensive Development District No. 102 [CD No. 102] of the two portions of land shown in bold outline on Plan EPP67312, being a Sketch Plan to Accompany Rezoning Application, attached as Schedule "B" of Amendment Bylaw No. 2893 [such change resulting from Plan EPP67312 incorporating former harbour bed to the above noted property further to approval by the Surveyor General], be considered for third reading; and on the title of the Lot A, Section 2, Esquimalt District, Plan 39273 [101 Island Highway] in favour of the Township of Esquimalt, prior to Amendment Bylaw No. 2893 being returned to Council for consideration of adoption; and

+(2) That, as the applicant wishes to assure Council the identified issues will be addressed, the applicant has voluntarily agreed to register a Section 219 Covenant and Statutory Right of Way consistent with the document attached as Schedule 'C' to Staff Report DEV-17-038 that: